-What is a marketecture?
+Let's start with a simple question: What exactly is a marketecture?

 You guessed it – it’s a portmanteau of “marketing” and “architecture”.
 This visual representation of your market offering illustrates how everything works together as a system.